outinspace/PropertyManager/README.md

 All dependencies are managed by Maven and the project runs as a Servlet.
 For testing purposes, a preconfigured Apache Tomcat server is included in the LocalServer folder.

+##Status
+Currently the project is in a working state although I would like to continue to add more views.
+I'll be the first to admit that the code is not cleanest.
+Once all views are made, I plan on refactoring the Forms package and commenting all classes.
+I would like to eventually turn the Framework package into an API to use in future projects or for forking here.

 ###Credits
 This program was made by Nicholas Wilson in 2016.
 Please refer to the License.md file for usage concerns.